h-octocat/BeePro/README.md

 If you do not set up a dictionary key, all requests for a definition will return `definition error`.

 ## Storing words
-All setd of words should be stored as a .txt text file, with each word being seperated by a new line.
+All sets of words should be stored as a .txt text file, with each word being seperated by a new line.
 Here's an example file:

 ```
 Idiosyncratic